java-do/HigumaDuke/README.md

 # Higuma Duke

-We have duke for Java Engineer Group Hokkiaido.
+We have Duke in Java Engineer Group Hokkiaido.

 We will call him "Higuma Duke".